15 Active Recovery Workouts For Runners

 Aim for anywhere from 30-65% of your standard workout duration.

-If the intensity is much lower, the duration can also be increased above and beyond your normal workout.
+If the intensity is much lower, the duration can increase above and beyond your normal workout.

-Listen to your body.
-As long as you don’t feel like you’re adding to the fatigue and burden on your body, you’re doing it right.
+As a running coach and personal trainer myself, I always tell my runners to listen to their bodies.
+You’re doing it right as long as you don’t feel like you’re adding to the fatigue and burden on your body.